jibby1729/jibby1729.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Welcome!
-My name is Jibran, and this is my personal website.
+My name is Jibran, and this is my personal website (still under construction).

 As an undergraduate, I completed the Mathematics specialist program at the University of Toronto, alongside a minor in Computer Science.
 I am now an incoming Masters student in the <a href="https://www.ece.utoronto.ca/" target="_blank">Edward S. Rogers Sr. Department of Electrical &amp; Computer Engineering</a> at the University of Toronto, starting Fall 2025.